SimChid/ideas-portfolio/README.md

 At the moment, my plan is to create a single-page app with pictures, and there will be modals with my projects.

-Here is the link to the page.
-It is unfinished at the moment. https://simchid.github.io/ideas-portfolio/
+Here is the link to the page. https://simchid.github.io/ideas-portfolio/